Fan Regulator Connection Circuit Diagram

 Ceiling fan regulator wiring enables an AC fan to be controlled to have its speed adjusted.
 Proper connection of live, neutral, and regulator will have a smooth operation, energy efficiency, and electrical safety.

-ceiling fan speed control wiring
+ceiling fan wiring diagram

 Frequently Asked Questions - Fan Regulator Connection Circuit Diagram: